 Brussels Gallery Weekend celebrates the reopening of contemporary art galleries and non-profit spaces in September.
 Brussels Gallery Weekend is an opportunity to spend a whole weekend visiting the capital’s various galleries.

 Echoing similar events in Milan, Montreal and Kortrijk, Brussels Design September has become the major date for design lovers.
 Throughout September Belgian and international designers take over the city with exhibitions, debates, workshops visits, arts & crafts routes, the Brussels Design Market and other markets where you can unearth some gems… you’ll find everything from bargains to fine, top of the range items!

-The Accessible Art Fair (ACAF) knocks down the walls between artists and amateurs looking to purchase artworks.
-Whether they select emerging talents or established artists, a group of experts guarantess the quality of the artworks on offer.
+The Accessible Art Fair (ACAF) breaks down the boundaries between artists and amateurs looking to purchase artworks.
+Whether the works are by emerging talents or established artists, the selection by a group of experts guarantees the quality of the artworks on offer.
 This international event offers up convivial encounters and discoveries with the artists, sculptors and designers.